mdyzma/mdyzma.github.io/_posts/2017-10-14-python-app-and-jenkins.md

 Please, press ENTER to continue
 >>>
 Miniconda3 will now be installed into this location:
-/home/mdyzma/miniconda3
+/var/lib/jenkins/miniconda3

 - Press ENTER to confirm the location
 - Press CTRL-C to abort the installation
 - Or specify a different location below

-[/home/mdyzma/miniconda3] >>> /var/lib/jenkins/miniconda3
 ...
 installation finished.
-Do you wish the installer to prepend the Miniconda3 install location to PATH in your /home/mdyzma/.bashrc ? [yes|no]
+Do you wish the installer to prepend the Miniconda3 install location to PATH in your /var/lib/jenkins/.bashrc ? [yes|no] [no] >>>  #say no
-[no] >>>  #no
 {% endhighlight %}

 <br>
-Modifying `.bashrc` of login shell user was pointless.
-Jenkins usually connects to the service via non-interactive shell, so neither `/etc/profile` nor `/etc/bash.bashrc` configurations have any effect.
-It means it doesn't run through the same set of scripts that alter the PATH environment variable for logged user (for example when ssh to the jenkins machine or logging to jenkins user via`sudo -u jenkins sh`).
+Modifying `.bashrc` of other environment processing element was pointless.
+As I mentioned, Jenkins usually connects to the service via non-interactive shell, so neither `/etc/profile` nor `/etc/bash.bashrc` configurations have any effect.
 To make it work two things need to be done:

 1. change main Jenkins shell to bash (this will activate `source` command)
-1. make conda path to be visible by jenkins server shell
+2. make conda binaries to be visible for jenkins user shell from the pipeline

 To activate `source` command we need to switch to Bourne-again shell (bash) as default shell.
 Go to __Manage Jenkins -> Configure System -> Shell -> Shell executable__, and input `/bin/bash` into the form.
+Save changes.
+One thing is done.

 Still, we have to expose miniconda binaries to the non-login Jenkins profile.
-Declarative Pipelines support an environment directive, which allow to define environmental variables.
+Declarative Pipelines support an environment directive, which allows to define environmental variables.
 Environment directive used in the top-level pipeline block will apply to all steps within the Pipeline (see: [Jenkins documentation](https://jenkins.io/doc/book/pipeline/syntax/#environment)).
 We will use it to modify PATH variable.

 Now we can easily create and destroy python virtual environment within jenkins pipeline.
 We can also install all dependencies locally.
 The post block of the script will remove this environment when pipeline finishes.

 Sadly, every time we call the sh command, jenkins will create new temporary shell.
 This means that if we use source activate in a sh it will be only sources in that shell session.
 Therefore, we have to activate env in each stage or new sh command we invoke.
+Let me show you how it looks like:

 <br>
 __Jenkinsfile__